danielstern/tau.js/readme.md

 ### Will `tau.js` support non-realtime models like `o1` or `4o`?
 No, `tau.js` is focused entirely on supporting realtime, websocket based.
 It will add support for additional realtime models as they come along.

+### Will `tau.js` support realtime models other than `OpenAI` models?
+Yes, `tau.js` will support competing realtime models as they come along.
+Please direct suggestions to the `issues` page.

+### Is `tau.js` actively maintained?
+Yes. `tau.js` is maintained actively and will continue to update to support additional models and features of those models.